This blog may contain affiliate links. Read our disclosure policy for more info.

 About Lake Tekapo

 Lake Tekapo is located almost smack bang in the middle of New Zealand’s South Island on the eastern side of the Southern Alps.
-For visitors it is conveniently located only 1 hour from Mount Cook Village and from the popular town of Queenstown (my hometown), you can reach Lake Tekapo in around 3 hours.
+It’s conveniently located only 1 hour from Mount Cook Village and from the popular town of Queenstown (my hometown), you can reach Lake Tekapo in around 3 hours.

-Related read: Visiting Lake Tekapo from Wanaka?
+Related Read: Visiting Lake Tekapo from Wanaka?
 Check out all the best stops between Wanaka and Christchurch which includes the best stops between Wanaka and Lake Tekapo.

 Lake Tekapo FAQs